SharveshRamchandani/sales-prediction-model/About the project.md

 Additional Considerations:
 Time Series Aspects: If your data has a time component, consider time series analysis techniques, such as autoregressive models or moving averages.
 Cross-Validation: Use cross-validation techniques to get a more robust estimate of the model's performance.

+I have attached the datasets which i have used namely train 1 and train prefer using train dataset as it reduces the complexity and increases the understandibility of the user,as an student with limited experience in the field of Machine Learning, i would suggest everyone to continue with train dataset and not with train 2 dataset. i had encounterd minor errors using tain 2 dataset

+I